-Note to Countries: We are recommending 15 minutes for the presentation duration.
+Note to Nippon Paint National Teams: We are recommending 15 minutes for the presentation duration.
 However, if you would like to tweak the presentation duration locally, you may do so.
-Do remember to tweak the duration in the following page if you do change the duration.
+Do remember to tweak the duration in the table below if you do change the duration.